ian-vitaexmachina/xamarin.ios.uibuddy/README.md

-# xamarin.ios.stacklayout
+# Xamarin.iOS.StackLayout
 A programmatic approach to building Xamarin.iOS UIs with stack views and animations

-# Why?
+## Why?
 Doesn't Xamarin.iOS already have two stack layout classes?
 Yes, it does.
 They also work quite well for many tasks, but I wanted to create more control (my way) and to include animations for the content inside the stack nodes.
 I also find coding fiddly (x, y, width, height) problems strangely amusing, so I wanted to create one myself.

-# Key Features
+## Key Features
 1. VerticalLayout
 2. HorizontalLayout
 3. Nested layouts inside other layouts